cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 **However**, gfortran used this way will always create a file `a.out`.
 What if you want to have two executables in one directory?
 It is better to name the executable with some recognizable name.
-If you want your executables having specific names, compile with
+If you want your executables to have specific names, compile with

 ```shell
 gfortran -o hello hello.f90